|Pilot 2nd Lt. Ernest W. Jackson, O-764317 (MIA / KIA) CA

 Assigned to Air Transport Command (ATC).
 During 1945, attached to the 5th Air Force (5th AF), 1536th Army Air Force Base Unit (AAFBU) based at Hollandia.
 Nicknamed "Step and Fetch It".

-On June 2, 1945 this aircraft was damaged from a bird strike during the flight from Hollandia and was afterwards repaired and returned to flying status.
+On June 2, 1945 took off from Hollandia Airfield and was damaged by a bird strike and repaired afterwards.
 When lost, engines R-1830-92 serial numbers (left) CP 360236 and (right) CP 360320.
 No armament was aboard this aircraft.

 After completing the search, this Catalina was near Peleliu Island when a radio message was received stating something was spotted and directing both search aircraft to the area where they searched further 35 minutes.
 Radio reception and visibility decreased and this aircraft turned back towards Peleliu and climbed to 10,500' to use celestial navigation and called for a magnetic heading bound for Peleliu.